Mummanajagadeesh/Mummanajagadeesh/README.md

  - Robotics and Computer Vision

 Feel free to check out my projects below,
-├─and if you’re interested in collaborating
+├─and if you’re interested in collaborating or discussing hw/ML/robotics, └─let’s connect!
-└─let’s connect!
 </pre>